Table of Contents Hide

 Find out a support group and join in.
 This will help you find more people like you and this won’t make you feel lonely.
 Also, you will get better inputs and coping strategies.
 It is essential to make the doctor – a gastroenterologist, your friend, discuss and talk to him; this will make you feel better and keep that depression at bay!

-The meaning of Crohn’s disease is chronic inflammatory bowel disease, affecting any part of the digestive system and mostly lasts lifelong.
-Being a Chronie is not easy… But as they say, worrying helped no one!
+The meaning of Crohn’s disease is a chronic inflammatory bowel disease, that affects any part of the digestive system and mostly lasts lifelong.
+Being a Chronic is not easy… But as they say, worrying helped no one!
 Believe in yourself!
-Life needs to go on and have a supportive family and friend circle surely helps in normalizing life!
+Life needs to go on and having a supportive family and friend circle surely helps in normalizing life!
 Do not let the disease rule you!
-The Crohn’s disease meaning is living with it every day and planning accordingly, planning a day helps you deal with it better.
+Crohn’s disease meaning is living with it every day and planning accordingly, planning a day helps you deal with it better.
 It is also important to know, that, this condition does heal and life can be normal, slowly but surely!